5 Ruby Tips You Probably Don’t Know

 Hash.new can take a block that will be used to set the default value of a key

-But what if we want that all this default value is propagated through all the entries and subentries of a hash ?
+But what if we want to propagate this default value through all the entries and subentries of a hash ?

 It’s possible to propagate the default block passed as argument of the